-To ensure that Haven Center is keeping and retaining all records as noted in this policy, reviewing Corporate Records, Business Records, and Personnel Records to ensure completeness, accuracy, and timeliness of such documents will occur as part of Haven Center's quarter-end closing procedures.
-In addition, Haven Center's operating procedures will be updated on an ongoing basis as needed and undergo a review by the executive management team on an annual basis.
+To ensure that Haven Center is keeping and retaining all records as noted in this policy, reviewing Corporate Records, Business Records, and Personnel Records to ensure completeness, accuracy, and timeliness of such documents will occur on a regular basis.
+In addition, Haven Center's operating procedures will be updated as needed and will undergo a review by the executive management team on an ongoing basis.